Back

 In a competitive job market, your company needs to stand out as a great place to work.
 An unlimited PTO policy can be seen as a vote of confidence in your employees and a draw for job candidates who prefer more time off over more money.

 Unlimited PTO is supposed to mean that you can take as much time off as you want.
-But the reality is that it's never really unlimited.
+But the reality is that unlimited time off is never really unlimited.

 Think of it this way: would you approve of an employee taking 6 months off?
 How about 3 months?
 2 months?
 Even 6 weeks?
 If it were you requesting it, would your manager approve?
 How would your coworkers feel?